Human Resources G2C Use Case

 Technical Architecture

 The PoC is built on open, interoperable standards — ensuring no vendor lock-in and full alignment with international best practice.
+These building blocks are backed by conformance-tested, open-source implementations such as Affinidi's Verifiable Trust Infrastructure, so the architecture stays transparent and verifiable rather than proprietary.

 Decentralised Identifiers (DIDs)